Lovely Molly: Plot

 The film opens with a video recording of Molly apologizing for her actions and attempting to slit her throat with a knife.
 The date is October 16, 2011, and much of the film is revealed in flashback.

 Tim (Johnny Lewis) and Molly get married and move into Molly's childhood home.
 Strange happenings in the house soon plague the couple.
 Tim has to leave town for a few days, leaving Molly, a recovering heroin addict, alone.
 The film reveals a hidden underground shrine in the shed.
 In her childhood room, Molly hears crying in her closet.
 Upon Tim's return, he discovers Molly naked and staring blankly into a corner of the bedroom, appearing delusional.

 Molly begins to record their neighbors, a little girl and her mother who live nearby.
 She encounters paranormal forces in the house and at work, where she hears a man singing the traditional song "Lovely Molly."
-The next day, Molly's boss shows her the surveillance camera footage, which seems to show Molly being sexually assaulted by an unknown force.
+The next day, Molly's boss shows her the surveillance camera footage, which shows Molly completely alone putting down her pants and jerking in a sexual manner against the wall.
+In reply Molly cries out that she was in fact sexually assaulted by somebody she couldn't see as he was behind her.
 Molly becomes hysterical and is sent home.
 Her condition becomes worse as she films and talks to a dead deer, and attempts to seduce the local pastor.
 Fearing for her safety, Tim takes her to the doctor, but she is healthy.
 That night, Molly attacks Tim and bites his lips, nearly pulling them off.
 Terrified, Tim calls Molly's sister Hannah.
 In the basement, Hannah finds that Molly has been keeping a rotting deer that she stabs, screaming that their father told her Hannah killed him.
 Hannah says that she was protecting herself and the young Molly from their father, and asks Molly to come live with her.
 Molly giggles, saying that if she does, her father will kill Hannah's son Peter.